Filing Procedures

 Procedures for Filing Zoning Board of Appeals Applications

-Upon receipt of a Zoning Review Application, the Zoning Administrator will issue a Zoning Determination indicating the relief required from the Zoning Ordinance.
-The Zoning Determination indicates which Boards/Commissions you need to go to and which forms need to be completed.
+The first step is to file for Zoning Review.
+Upon receipt of the application, the Zoning Administrator will issue a written Zoning Determination listing all the relief that is required from the Zoning Ordinance.
+The Zoning Determination will list the Boards/Commissions you need to go to and which forms need to be completed.
+If no relief is required, you can go ahead and file for a Building Permit.

 2. Application Form(s)